JetBrains/lets-plot/docs/geocoding.md

 ```
 <a id="where-closest-to"></a>
 ##### closest_to
-With parameter `closest_to` geocoding will take the only object that is closest to it.
-Parameter can be a single value `Geocoder`.
+With parameter `closest_to` geocoding will take only the object closest to given place.
+Parameter `closest_to` can be a single value `Geocoder`.
 ```python
 boston = geocode_cities('boston')
 geocode_cities('worcester').where('worcester', closest_to=boston).get_geocodes()